reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 - Doesn't support ACDB because using effect proxy
 - Not friendly with other audio mods
 - Will take about 3 minutes after device boot until the effect is started
+- DSEEHX is not working properly yet (even the toggle is fixed) because it's need IDD service.
+Will add it later.

 ## Requirements
 - Android 10 or 11